MD-Tauhid/MD-Tauhid/README.md

 ### Hi there 👋 Welcome 😊

-- 🔭 I’m am tech lover and love to take challenges.
+- 🔭 I’m a tech lover and love to take challenges.